openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Response can be immideate or deferred.
 The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.

+In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send an `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
+The HTTP status code is 202 in such a case.

 `application/json` media type MUST be used.

 In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
 The HTTP status code MUST be 202 (section 10.2.3 of [@!RFC2616]).